Top-Level Command-Line Options

 Note that you need to quote the headers/values that contain spaces (such as "Content-Disposition: attachment; filename=filename.ext"), to avoid having the shell split them into separate arguments.

 The following headers are stored as object metadata and used in future requests on the object:

 The following headers are used to check data integrity:

 gsutil also supports custom metadata headers with a matching Cloud Storage Provider prefix, such as:

 Note that for gs:// URLs, the Cache Control header is specific to the API being used.
-The XML API will accept any cache control headers and return them during object downloads.
-The JSON API respects only the public, private, no-cache, and max-age cache control headers, and may add its own no-transform directive even if it was not specified.
-See gsutil help apis for more information on gsutil's interaction with APIs.
+The XML API accepts any cache control headers and returns them during object downloads.
+The JSON API respects only the public, private, no-cache, max-age, and no-transform cache control headers.

 Allows you to use the configured credentials to impersonate a service account, for example: